ChrisMcPherson/mids-205-weather-assistant/README.md

   - _Scripts: Includes scripts that were used to initialize or configure the system
   - _Attempt: Includes archived code that was not used in the production system (Used for evaluating the system build-out)
   - _Production: Includes the production code that is executable on the configured system
+  - _Analysis: Includes the code used to model the data in preparation for visualization through Tableau

+Additional information about the contents of each folder can be found in the README file in the folders.

 ### Architecture
 The Weather Evaluator was configured to run on AWS EMR (emr-4.7.1) using the Presto-Sandbox (0.147) configuration.